ppmadalin/madalinpopa.com/Posts/2021-02-25-how-to-install-and-configure-neovim-on-windwos.md

 **Step 1: Install Neovim using chocolatey**

 To install Neovim, I am using Chocolatey which is a great package manager for windows.
+Below I install the development release of Neovim.

 ```bash
 choco install neovim --pre